Beneficial-AI-Foundation/formal-containment/comms/odyssey/main.typ

 #let experiments_spec = toml("assets/experiments.toml")
 #let experiment_results = toml("assets/results_20250620-0029.toml")

-#let title = [*Formal Containment _draft_*]
+#let title = [*Formal Confinement*]
 #let abstract = [We would like to put the AI in a box.
 We show how to create an _interface_ between the box and the world out of specifications in Lean.
 It is the AI's responsibility to provide a proof that its (restricted) output abides by the spec.
-The runnable prototype is at https://github.com/quinn-dougherty/formal-containment.]
+The runnable prototype is at https://github.com/quinn-dougherty/formal-confinement.]
 #set heading(numbering: "1.")
 #set document(
   title: title,